Leon283641/tinnitus-reve-eareeg/README.md

 The BrainClinics TDBRAIN dataset is restricted and must be requested from the Brainclinics Foundation: <https://brainclinics.com/tdbrain>.
 Once obtained, place the raw CSV files at `data/raw/brainclinics/` following the original directory layout (`tinnitus/sub-*/ses-*/eeg/*.csv` and `control/sub-*/ses-*/eeg/*.csv`).

 The REVE foundation model (`brain-bzh/reve-base`) and its companion position bank (`brain-bzh/reve-positions`) are loaded from the Hugging Face Hub on first use.
-To enable offline cluster execution, the cache directory can be pre-populated with `huggingface-cli download` and the path supplied via the `--model-cache` argument.

 ## Reproducing the experiments